1005 Family and Medical Leave

 4. “Spouse” means a husband or wife as defined or recognized in the state where the individual was married and includes individuals in a common law marriage or same-sex marriage.
 The place where the marriage was entered into (referred to as a “place of celebration” rule) rather than the law of the employee’s state of residence.

-5. Common Law Marriage: The new proposed rule would also extend FMLA to common law spouses in all 50 states, as long as the relationship is legally recognized in at least one state.
+5. Common Law Marriage: The rule would also extend FML to common law spouses in all 50 states, as long as the relationship is legally recognized in at least one state.
 This includes live-in relationships between same sex and opposite sex couples.

 6. “Next-of-kin are the closest blood relative of the injured or recovering service member other than the covered service member’s spouse, parent, or children.